Bhaskar-JR/Bhaskar-JR.github.io/Pages/Data Science topics/Marketing Analytics/Marketing Analytics.md

 4. "**Marketing Analytics**- Essential Tools for Data-Driven Decisions" by Rajkumar Venkatesan,Paul W. Farris, and Ronald T. Wilcox
 5. "**Marketing Analytics** - A Practical guide to real marketing science" by Mike Grigsby
-6. "Data Science and Analytics for Ordinary people"
+6. "**Data Science and Analytics for Ordinary people**" by Jeffrey Strickland
+7. "**Becoming a Data Head** - How to Think, Speak, and Understand Data Science, Statistics, and Machine Learning" by Alex J. Gutman, Jordan  Goldmeier